-It’s important for cat owners and veterinary professionals to recognize changes that signal something isn’t quite right.
+However, it’s important for cat owners and veterinary professionals to recognize changes that signal something isn’t quite right.

 Three of the most common misperceptions people have about cognitive decline in both cats and dogs are:

-- Serious cognitive decline in cats is rare
+- Serious cognitive decline in cats is rare.

-- Cognitive impairment reflects normal aging and is inevitable
+- Cognitive impairment reflects normal aging and is inevitable.

-- There are no effective preventives or treatments
+- There are no effective preventives or treatments.

 These misconceptions can keep owners from seeking care, and veterinarians from recommending treatments that can help cats suffering from cognitive decline.
 In addition, simply chalking up behavior changes to old age can prevent the diagnosis of treatable illnesses.